catalyzeio/stratum-docs/concepts/services.md

 ## Code Services

 **Code** services start jobs using the images built when you push code.
 Code services are, essentially, your actual application.
-For more information on how code services are handled, read into [the build process](/stratum/articles/builds).
+For related information, read the [Writing Your Application](/stratum/articles/writing-your-application) article.

 ## Database Services